ANSSI-FR/AD-control-paths/README.md

         gem install -f --local <Path_to>\*.gem

+0. Install EWS Managed API (if dumping Exchange permissions) from https://go.microsoft.com/fwlink/?LinkId=255472

 ## 2. USAGE CONTEXT

 **Note:** None of these tools need to run on a domain controller.

 Generating control paths graphs for your domain takes the 4 following steps:

-0. **Dump** data from the LDAP directory and the SYSVOL and analyze it to form control relationships.
+0. **Dump** data from LDAP directory, SYSVOL and EWS and run analyzers to form control relationships.
 0. **Import** these relations into a graph-oriented database (Neo4j).
 0. **Query** that database to export various nodes lists, control paths, or **create JSON files** representing control paths graphs.
 0. **Visualize** graphs created from those JSON files.